4 Types of Learners in Education

-Now that school is back in session, it’s important to develop lesson plans to help all your students learn in a way that fits their individual needs.
+It’s important to develop lesson plans to help all the different types of learners absorb information in a way that fits their individual needs.
 When teachers understand the characteristics of different learning styles and associated instruction strategies, they are better able to address the instructional requirements of all their students.

 Because every student learns differently, learning styles are widely recognized in both classroom management theory and education theory in general.
 “The term ‘learning styles’ speaks to the understanding that every student learns differently.
 Technically, an individual’s learning style refers to the preferential way in which the student absorbs, processes, comprehends and retains information,” Teach.com explains.
 For example, one student might learn best by acting a process out, while another might prefer reading about the topic instead.

 The VARK Model